a-ignatov-parc/tvdml/README.md

 1. There is no need for child components in TVDML so this feature isn't supported.
 But is a subject to change in future.
 1. Rendering mechanism are different from ones used in react.js so interoperability with react components are not tested and most likely not possible.

+What is not supported from [Component Specs and Lifecycle](https://facebook.github.io/react/docs/component-specs.html):

+- `propTypes`
+- `mixins`
+- `statics`
+- `displayName`

+Lets see how previous example will look like if it were written using TVDML components:

 ```javascript
 /** @jsx TVDML.jsx */